 A narrative-driven RPG where you’ll shape your character by assigning skills, clothes, and items as you attempt to solve a grisly murder with the mother of all hangovers.
 Disco Elysium adds its own spin on procedural police work by letting you use your own hurriedly reassembled mental state to veer wildly off course at any given moment – you’re unconventional, but you get results.
 It’s a wickedly clever RPG game, with dialogue heavy interactions that brought to life by some of the sharpest writing in any game we’ve played.

 There are multiple ways of deciphering scenarios and progressing the plot, dictated by your characters muddled-together personality traits.
 Will you play the professional detective who rocks up in a suave suit, or the belligerent drunk who bulldozes through the crime scene in soiled briefs?
+It’s not hard to see why Disco Elysium was one of 2019’s best PC games.

 In this cyberpunk detective game, you’ll explore the sodden planet Barracus as detective Azriel Odin, stumbling through a rotten world where identities are bought and sold, and people slowly lose their grip of their lives through debt and drug addiction.
 Azriel’s story is intertwined with that of another playable character, Delta-Six, a man without a memory who wakes up in a bizarre training facility on the other side of the galaxy.